Imagine you found a defect. One of your team members made it.

 It’s not about fairy tales.

 However, humans are way better at relating to stories.
-So, whenever possible, try to come up with a real-life story or an example one to make your point.
+So, whenever possible, try to come up with a real-life story or an example to make your point.

 Use User Stories and Use Cases to explain requirements.